-Curriculum Units by Fellows of the National Initiative 2019 Volume III: American Democracy and the Promise of Justice
+Curriculum Units by Fellows of the National Initiative 2019 Volume IV: Energy Sciences

 Preface

 In March 2019 the Yale National Initiative to strengthen teaching in public schools® accepted teachers from eighteen public school districts in ten states and the District of Columbia to participate in five national seminars held at Yale University.
 The Initiative is a long-term endeavor to influence public policy on teacher professional development, in part by establishing exemplary Teachers Institutes for high-need schools in states around the country.